Skip to main content

 Mild Cognitive Disruption(Score 1-3)

 Your attention difficulties are present but manageable.
-This may be early perimenopause-driven fog or the first signs that compensation strategies are straining.
-Either way, understanding the estrogen
+This may be early perimenopause-driven fog, the first signs that your compensation strategies are straining, or a combination.
+Understanding the

 Moderate Cognitive Disruption(Score 4-6)